-The Land and Water Conservation Fund (LWCF) – a long-standing, highly successful conservation program that has substantially helped in building the Appalachian Trail – is set to expire this year.
-Congressionally established more than five decades ago, LWCF must be reauthorized by Congress before September 30, 2018 to continue.
-Otherwise this vital program could tragically disappear.
+The Land and Water Conservation Fund (LWCF) — a long-standing, highly successful conservation program that has substantially helped in building the Appalachian Trail (A.T.) — expired on September 30, 2018.
+LWCF was congressionally established more than five decades ago, and now Congress needs to pass legislation reauthorizing this essential source of conservation funding.

 Over the years, LWCF has greatly benefitted the A.T. in adding open space around the Trail to create a 250,000-acre greenway that traverses 14 states, from Maine to Georgia.
 The A.T. landscape connects significant public lands in the eastern United States and protects scenic vistas, wildlife habitats, forests, meadows, wetlands, farmlands and areas of historic significance.